WangSixuan31/CellPos/README.md

 seaborn==0.13.2
 ## Tutorials
 The following are detailed tutorials.
-1. CellPos is applied to [mouse embryo datasets] to perform spatial positioning. (./tutorials/Analysis_Mouse_Embryo.ipynb)
+1. CellPos is applied to [mouse embryo datasets](./tutorials/Analysis_Mouse_Embryo.ipynb) to perform spatial positioning.
-2. CellPos is applied to human DLPFC datasets to perform spatial positioning.
+2. CellPos is applied to [human DLPFC datasets](./tutorials/Analysis_Human_DLPFC.ipynb) to perform spatial positioning.